 What If I Arrive Late?

 This is fine: simply come into the ritual space (or the building, if we are inside) once you arrive.
 We only ask that you be quiet and respectful.
-Because our rites are open to the public, sometimes (particularly when we are outside) people will join us during the rite, anyway, and because we do not cast circles or close ourselves off from the world, there is no need to find someone to “cut a gate” or let you into the space.
+Because our rites are open to the public, sometimes people passing by will join us during the rite, anyway.
+We do not cast circles or close ourselves off from the world; there is no need to find someone to “cut a gate” for you to enter or leave.